ncagle/DNS-over-HTTPS/WebSockets.md

 # Proposed API

+There are two ways to do WebSockets with libcurl:

-- Set `CURLOPT_CONNECT_ONLY` to `2` to tell libcurl to do the WebSockets upgrade dance only and then return to the application for `curl_easy_perform()`.
+1. Set `CURLOPT_CONNECT_ONLY` to `2` to tell libcurl to do the WebSockets upgrade dance only and then return to the application for `curl_easy_perform()`.
+Then use `curl_ws_send()` and `curl_ws_recv()`.
-- New functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)

-## Outstanding questions

-- how to set/change the maximum allowed message-size?

-- do we need a `curl_ws_poll()` for the `CONNECT_ONLY` use case?
-It could wait for websockets activity and transparently handle ping/pongs.
+2. Set a write callback with `CURLOPT_WRITEFUNCTION` and get data delivered to that and use `curl_ws_send()` from within the callback to send back WebSockets frames.

+libcurl offers WebSockets handling in different modes:

+1. "Raw mode" makes libcurl deliver and send data raw to the application without parsing or understanding the protocol.
+This lets the application do all the heavy lifting.
+Primarily perhaps to work as an interface to legacy WebSockets users.
+2. "Frame mode" makes libcurl deliver WebSockets frames in the API to the application.
+With each parsed frame comes meta-data and information about it.

+A future enhancement might be to provide a "message mode" that can send full (multi-frame) messages.

 ## `CURLOPT_URL`